Plan your website around your conversion strategy

 Many other platforms provide similar functionality, so take advantage of it.

 Regardless of the mechanics, you should know what your particular content management system is capable of and how it publishes content.
-Your keyword and content strategy need to take advantage of that.
+Your keyword and content strategy should be structured to use what’s available.

 Content blueprint, not ‘sitemap’